yhy-whu/TK-Mamba/README.md

-# TK_Mamba: Medical Image Segmentation with Mamba
+# TK-Mamba: Marrying KAN With Mamba for Text-Driven 3D Medical Image Segmentation

 ![Method](https://raw.githubusercontent.com/yhy-whu/TK-Mamba/main/NetWork.png)
 This repository contains the code for the TK_Mamba project, designed for medical image segmentation tasks.
 The code supports training and evaluation on multiple datasets, including the Medical Segmentation Decathlon (MSD) and a modified KiTS23 dataset.